Prof. Scott Vanselow

 I believe the most important component of my teaching philosophy is connection.
 I strive to develop communication skills and to foster a connection between myself and each student, connections between the students, and connections with industry.
 I treat students like fellow human beings.
 I am cognizant of their stress levels and try to help them learn stress management techniques.
 While learning, I want them to also have fun and find fulfillment in life.

-It is important to me to develop the communication skills of my students, especially among this generation that is more comfortable texting than talking to the person sitting next to them, and engineering students who often tend to be introverted and shy.
-I share that the best engineer will be of no value to a company if they cannot work with stakeholders to understand requirements, collaborate with a team, and effectively provide and receive feedback.
+It is important to me to develop the communication skills of my students, especially among this generation that is often more comfortable texting than talking to the person sitting next to them.
+I share that the most knowledgeable entrepreneurs will not be able to create value if they cannot work with stakeholders to understand needs, collaborate with a team, and effectively provide and receive feedback.

 I foster a connection between myself and each student by getting to know them and individually addressing each one by name in every class, even if just to say hello or goodbye.
 I share my mobile number with my students and tell them to call or text any time.